-The City of Lawrence Solid Waste Division, which includes the Waste Reduction and Recycling Division, utilizes an Enterprise Fund account for its operations.
+The Solid Waste Division utilizes an Enterprise Fund account for its operations.
 The City’s solid waste services are financed and operated in a manner similar to private business enterprises.
 The intent of the governing body is that the costs of providing services (collection, disposal, recycling, and technical assistance) to the general public is financed or recovered primarily through user changes.

 ETC Institute administered a survey to residents of the City of Lawrence during the spring of 2015.
 The purpose of the survey was to assess satisfaction with the quality of City services and to gather input about priorities for the community.
 The survey was mailed to a random sample of 2,500 households.
 The Solid Waste Division received a 93% satisfaction rating from the residents surveyed, who had an opinion.